jamesjacobk/MyDiary/README.txt

-MyDiary
+MyDiary by James Jacob (jamesjacobk)

+You need to have a WAMP/LAMP server to use this.
+Tested on Bitnami WAMP Stack.

-Name of the database that it creates is "MyDiary"
+Name of the database that it creates is "MyDiary".
 It can be changed in the file 'index.php'.
 Consequently, edits need to be made in other files.

-Fonts used:
+Fonts that it uses:
   "Open Sans" sourced from Google Fonts.
+  "Shadows Into Light 2" sourced from Google Fonts.

 Uses jQuery 1.11.2.